LeeMorinUCF/ECP3004S21/demo_20_Optimization/README.md

 Notice that it does fewer iterations but takes more function evaluations because it determines the direction and step size by taking many values of the function at different points.
+There is a trade-off between the number of function evaluations in a single iteration and the number of iterations needed to find an optimum.

 #### Broyden-Fletcher-Goldfarb-Shanno algorithm (BFGS)

-Another very popular method is called the *Broyden-Fletcher-Goldfarb-Shanno algorithm* or *BFGS* This method uses gradient vector, as well as function evaluations to reduce number of iterations.
+Another very popular method is called the *Broyden-Fletcher-Goldfarb-Shanno algorithm* or *BFGS* This method uses gradient vector, as well as function evaluations to reduce the number of iterations needed to find an optimum.
-The user can supply a function that returns the derivative, which is possible if this value can be determined on paper to code it up into a function like ```rosen_der```.
+The user can supply a function that returns the derivative, more generally called the *Jacobian*, which is possible if this value can be determined on paper to code it up into a function like ```rosen_der```.